SriramAllu13/TextClassify/README.md

 ##  Introducing the SMS CLASSIFIER Model
 I'm excited to share my latest project – a powerful SMS CLASSIFIER that boasts an impressive 98% accuracy! 📊.

+This SMS CLASSIFIER model has been meticulously trained to distinguish between Spam and Non spam messages of text provided.

 This SMS CLASSIFIER comes under the Text Classification which is a Problem Of NATURAL LANGUAGE PROCESSING.

 ## Project Highlights: